How is your Nordic knowledge? Impress your friends and family with these unique, quirky facts about Norway's close neighbours, Sweden.

 For many outside the region, Norway and Sweden are one and the same.
 While the two Scandinavian countries do share a lot of history, culture, and closely related languages, there are also some key differences.

 Today we look at some of the quirks that make Norway's sibling unique.
-Here's some of our favourite Sweden facts.
+From its population in relation to Norway through to popular food and cultural events, here's some of our favourite Sweden facts.

 The Swedish people love to recycle.
 Only 1% of waste ends up in landfill with 50% being recycled or composted and 49% being incinerated for energy.
 This may sound like great news but it has caused one big problem: there’s not enough waste left to keep the incinerators running.